nabla-ml/nabla/examples/README.md

 - Automatic Differentiation: Using `vjp` and `jvp`
 - Vectorization: Using `vmap` for automatic batching
 - JIT Compilation: Accelerating code with just-in-time compilation
-- Neural Networks: Building and training neural networks with Nabla
+- Neural Networks: Building and training neural networks with Endia